 Vietnam is beautiful in more ways than I can count.
 The mountains of the north are some of the most spectacular that I’ve ever seen in my life (and I’ve been to a fair share of mountains).
 The people are among the warmest, most welcoming, and genuine that I’ve ever met.
 The wonderful children, in particular, are blinding rays of sunshine in my eyes.

 The best way to travel to Vietnam is not on a 2-week holiday or as part of some Contiki tour.
-The real way is by getting involved with the local communities and by working with/learning from them.
+The real and earnest way to travel is by getting involved volunteering with the local communities and by working with/learning from them.

 By being a part of some sort of cultural immersion, you will be creating a dialogue with the Vietnamese people, which then leads to positive changes.
 Not only will you be part of something unique and authentic, but you will also be directly supporting the natives.